SamChevalier/samchevalier.github.io/ideas.md

 ---
 {% include mathjax-config.html %}

-# A running blog of ideas.
+# A running list of questions.
 Established 10/25.

-Some ideas are mathematical.
+Some questions are mathematical.
 Some are pseudomathematical.
-All end with an "intersting" research question.
+All end with a specific research question.

 ***

-### **Idea #1: When constraint relaxation hurts (instead of helps)**
+### **Question #1: When does constraint relaxation hurt (instead of help) your objective?**
 `Post Date: 10/16/25`

 We call the problem